dgaydukov/cert-aws/sa/files/sa.md

 * cluster - packs instances close together inside AZ (good when you need high speed node-to-node communication, used in HPC apps). t2.micro can't be placed into cluster PG
 Capacity error - if you have instances in your PG and try to launch one more you may get this error.
 The problem is that underlying hardware has no capacity for one more instance.
 Solution - to stop & start all ec2 (in single launch request, cause if you launch 4 and then 1 you can again get same error), in this case, your PG can be moved to hardware with larger underlying capacity.
-* partition (up to 7 per AZ) - spread instances between different hardware partitions (so group in instances inside one partition don't share any hardware with group of instances from another partition) used to deploy large distributed and replicated workloads, such as HDFS, HBase, and Cassandra, across distinct racks If your request failed that means there is insufficient unique hardware to fulfill the request, you can try again later when aws makes more distinct hardware available over time
+* partition (up to 7 per AZ) - spread instances between different hardware partitions (so group of instances inside one partition don't share any hardware with group of instances from another partition) used to deploy large distributed and replicated workloads, like HDFS/HBase/Cassandra, across distinct racks If your request failed that means there is insufficient unique hardware to fulfill the request, you can try again later when aws makes more distinct hardware available over time
-* spread - strictly place instances into distinct hardware to reduce correlated failures PG can be only within same AZ, yet you can peered vpc and instances can be put into same PG (if both vpc have subnet in same AZ).
+* spread - strictly place instances into distinct hardware to reduce correlated failures PG can be only within same AZ, yet you can peer vpc and instances can be put into same PG (if both vpc have subnet in same AZ).
 Prefix list - set of one or more CIDR blocks (can be used in SG as `SourcePrefixListId` to define not single CIDR range but a set of them).
 If you want your ec2 to be accessed from elb you should put `SourceSecurityGroupId` id of SG for elb (in this way only elb or whoever has same SG can access ec2).
 DHCP options sets - set of rules how to create private domain name.
 When you create new vpc, default DHCP set would be linked to it.
 It also add dns server into your vpc to determine dns rules.